alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 First, the design framework.
 I chose a <a href="https://www.awwwards.com/brutalism-brutalist-websites.html" target="_blank">Brutalist design system</a> for three reasons:

 <ol>
-<li>The style essentialy submits full creative license to the designer</li>
+<li>The style essentially submits full creative license to the designer</li>
 <li>An MVP would be relatively quick since the elements found on most Brutalist-inspired sites are notably straightforward *</li>
 <li>I like the way it looks <i>(It's a palate cleanser of sorts)</i></li>
 </ol>